Migrating PowerDNS (Slave) Server to a New Host

 - Lock the tables:

-mysql pdns -e "FLUSH TABLES WITH READ LOCK;"
+mysql pdns -e "FLUSH TABLES WITH READ LOCK;"- Dump the

 - Copy the database dump from the master: